WulfHouse/Quarry/technical-ssot.md

 - Ensure all tasks within block complete before exit

+- Implement automatic cancellation of sibling tasks when one task fails/panics (REQ-342)

 - Support propagation of panics from background tasks to parent

 **User-facing behavior:**

 - Simplified, reliable management of concurrent task groups

+- Automatic cleanup and error handling for group tasks

 **Semantics:**